A Few of Our Favorite Things

 CAUTION: Do NOT go over the cliff to the beach.
 That’s too adventurous.

 Highlights along the way include Fritz Creek General Store (abt 4 mi on the left) – great deli and baked goods.
-The beef brisket sandwich is heavenly.
-The Homestead Restaurant (across from the General Store) is white-tablecloth fine dining Alaska style.
+The beef brisket and pulled pork sandwiches are heavenly.

 Homer has no shortage of good eating.
 A few of our favorites are: